laurabejder/rain/README.md

 # Denmark is getting rainier

-In this repository I examine the development in precipitation in Denmark.
+In this repository I examine and visualize the development in precipitation in Denmark.
 During the past decade, precipitation has increased by almost 20 percent.
 I look into the yearly rainfall, how rainy each month has been on average and compare different historical periods spanning from the late 19th century to 2020.

 The content of this notebook is presented in the article [Has It Always Been This Rainy?](https://laurabejder.com/rain/)